 Everyone was on the dole.
 Ecstacy was the drug of the moment (at £15 quid a pill!); backstreet raves were everywhere, springing up with the weeds in the gutter.
 Scenes blurred and merged.
 Fetish had yet to become a mainstream, commercialised affair and the last echoes of punk could still be heard faintly reverberating.
 (A lot of the older techno-heads had been fourteen-year-old punks, now in their late twenties drawn back to the experimental and anti-police vibe around the underground rave scene).

 In the mainstream music press that period in Camden is remembered for the rise of the Britpop bands – Blur and Suede and Elastica and a load of second string indie bands with floppy haircuts posing around; playing The Falcon, pretending to be bisexual and drinking too much lager in the Good Mixer.
-We thought those bands were simpering, self-satisfied cunts and we gave them a kicking whenever we could.
+We thought those bands were simpering and self-satisfied little wankers and we poured beer over them whenever we could.

 For something else stirred in the bowels of North London.
-There was a genuine semi-illegal subculture in those days and it was also centred in Camden around the tube, the market and the stables, before wannabes and foreigners in T-shirts and the smell of fast food swamped the place.
-This introverted industrial-grunge movement was an odd alliance of acid housers, intellectual perverts, gothic rockers and piss stained crusties.
+Before property developers and the mobs of foreigners in T-shirts and stinking fast food outlets swamped the place there was a genuine semi-illegal subculture centred in Camden around the tube, the market and the stables.
+This industrial-grunge movement was an odd alliance of acid housers, intellectual perverts, gothic rockers and piss stained crusties.
 After Sheep on Drugs (briefly the undisputed champs), there were three bands of any importance in this scene – Pig, Cubanate and Judda.

 All of us celebrated self-destruction.
 But for all our debauches Pig and Cubanate were really quite posh.
-Flicking through pictures from the time Raymond Watts looks ludicrously chiselled (who is this strutting fop?) and we (the early Cubanate) rather clean-shaven and delicate.
+Flicking through pictures from the time Raymond looks ludicrously chiselled (who is this strutting fop?) and we (the early Cubanate) appallingly clean-shaven and momma’s-boy-delicate.

 But Judda were proper nasty.